 I know a couple whose wedding was almost canceled when Iceland’s Eyjafjallajökull volcano erupted, disrupting air travel across Europe and stranding the groom and his family for nearly a week.
 Fortunately, they made it to the altar in time, but it’s a reminder that something unexpected may force you to postpone your big event (which could end up being costly).

 While Esurance doesn’t offer this kind of coverage, it’s worth thinking about.
-Some companies will even cover you in case of a severe rainstorm, if a vendor doesn’t show, or if a mountain blows its top.
+Some companies will cover you in case of a severe rainstorm, if a vendor doesn’t show, or if a mountain blows its top.
 (You might want to get travel insurance to protect your honeymoon too).

 Insurance tips for newlyweds